pyocd/pyOCD/docs/user_scripts.md

 **Result** \
 *True* Do not perform the normal procedure to disable core debug. \
 *False/None* Continue with normal behaviour.

+This delegate is only called if resuming the core on disconnect, e.g. the `resume_on_disconnect` session option is True.
+Therefore, the delegate should ensure that the core has properly resumed execution if it returns True.

 ### did_stop_debug_core